 The Perfect 2-Week Costa Rica Itinerary for Families

-This post contains affiliate links.
+Thompsons vs the World contains affiliate links and is a member of the Amazon Services LLC Affiliates Program.
 Making a booking via these links will mean that we receive a small fee but this is at absolutely no cost to you.
 The price you pay will always remain the same.
 For more information please see our Privacy Policy.

 Looking for a family adventure that’s packed full of nature and the outdoors?
 If you’re like us and you’ve got kids who want to see and do EVERYTHING on holiday then Costa Rica might just be the dream destination for you.
 Wildlife, ziplining, nesting turtles, hiking in the rainforests, swimming in the bioluminescence…..these are just some of the awesome things we got to experience in this wonderful country.
 Not forgetting ALL the sloth-spotting along the way!